 If selected, a single click will enter a directory, rather than the GTK+ default of a double click.

-This is the number of entries to be saved from the recent open folder list drop-down box.
-The number of entries displayed in the current session is unlimited.
+This is the maximum number of entries to be displayed in the recent open folder list drop-down box.

 This is the width and height of the icon generated from image and displayed when doing drag and drop actions.
 High resolution screens may require to increase this number.